Johannesburg snow fulfils couple's white wedding dream

 Portuguese emigre Rui Moca and Monique Joubert had planned to wed next year, but when South Africa's biggest city was shrouded in a rare blanket of snow on Tuesday, Joubert's sister called Jacaranda FM to tell them about the couple's dream of a "real" white wedding.

-"The entire wedding with all the bells and whistles was organized in just three hours," Jacaranda DJ Martin Bester said.
+"The entire wedding with all the bells and whistles was organised in just three hours," Jacaranda DJ Martin Bester said.

 The snowfall was the first in Johannesburg in five years and the heaviest since 1981.
 Newspapers ran front-page photographs of snow-clad palm trees and a lion sitting disconsolately in its enclosure at Johannesburg zoo with snow gathering in its mane.